-Many of the most impactful research papers and patents are the result of intellectual arbitrage-leveraging common knowledge in one discipline to solve the problems in another.
-The solutions to common problems are sometimes stored in separate disciplines, sometimes spread across the heads of many people.
+Many of the most impactful research papers and patents are the result of intellectual arbitrage-leveraging common knowledge in one discipline to solve problems in another.
+The solutions to common problems are sometimes stored in separate disciplines, sometimes spread across the brains of many people.

+Enhanced Innovation through Cultural Evolution and Diversity

-Cultural evolutionary theory predicts 3 key processes that lead to innovation.
-Incremental innovation is the product of small improvements through partial causal models-Edison's 99% perspiration.
-We often do understand a small part of our larger discipline better than others do.
-But large innovations are typically recombined ideas or simply serendipity.
-Cultural evolution in turn predicts 3 levers of innovation that increase the likelihood of discovery through these processes.
-Sociality, which describes the size and interconnectedness of a society-larger more interconnected societies have more ideas that can more easily flow through denser social networks to meet and combine.
-Transmission fidelity-better means of communicating information allow information compression, easier learning, simplified steps, discovery of fundamental principles, and more information stored per head.
-And finally, diversity, the double-edged sword.
+Cultural evolutionary theory predicts three key processes that lead to innovation.
+Incremental innovation is the product of small improvements through partial causal models-Edison's 99 percent perspiration.
+Experts often understand a small part of their larger discipline better than others do, but large innovations are typically recombined ideas or simply serendipity.

+Cultural evolution predicts three levers of innovation that increase the likelihood of discovery:

+Sociality describes the size and interconnectedness of a society-larger, more interconnected societies have more ideas that can more easily flow through denser social networks to meet and combine.

+- Transmission fidelity denotes better means of communicating information to allow information compression, easier learning, simplified steps, discovery of fundamental principles, and more information stored per head. - Diversity, as explained above, is the double-edged sword, which can help or harm innovation.

 Resolving the tension between diversity and selection is at the core of a successful innovation strategy.
 And there are many possible solutions.

 Some dimensions of diversity matter more than others-without a common language, communication is difficult.
 On the other hand, food preferences create little more than an easily solved coordination challenge for lunch.
-But between these are many dimensions where optimal assimilation may be desirable.
-Between these are traits that can be optimized, such as creating psychological safety that makes people feel free to share unorthodox ideas.
+But between these are many dimensions where optimal assimilation may be desirable and traits can be optimized, such as psychological safety so people feel free to share unorthodox ideas.

 Other strategies include interdisciplinary translators.
-In my role at the Database of Religious History-a large science, humanities collaboration-we have benefitted from a few scholars trained in both and bridge the gap.
-Innovation can also be divided into independent groups, coordinating within the group, but competing against others trying different strategies, as is the case in competition between firms.
+In my role at the Database of Religious History-a large science and humanities collaboration-we have benefited from a few scholars trained in both to bridge the gap.
+Innovation can also be divided into independent groups, coordinating within the group but competing against others trying different strategies, as is the case in competition between firms.